Christopher (The Sopranos): Controversy

 The episode created a controversy when cast members of The Sopranos (specifically Dominic Chianese and Lorraine Bracco) were banned from marching in the Columbus Day Parade in New York City, despite having received an invitation to participate in the event from New York City mayor Michael Bloomberg.
+This followed on from a ban for cast members two years before the episode went out.